10up/ElasticPress/README.md

     * `--posts-per-page` let's you determine the amount of posts to be indexed per bulk index (or cycle).
     * `--nobulk` let's you disable bulk indexing.
     * `--offset` let's you skip the first n posts (don't forget to remove the `--setup` flag when resuming or the index will be emptied before starting again).
+    * `--indexables` lets you specify the Indexable(s) which will be indexed.
     * `--show-bulk-errors` displays the error message returned from Elasticsearch when a post fails to index (as opposed to just the title and ID of the post).
     * `--post-type` let's you specify which post types will be indexed (by default: all indexable post types are indexed).
 For example, `--post-type="my_custom_post_type"` would limit indexing to only posts from the post type "my_custom_post_type".
 Accepts multiple post types separated by comma.
+    * `--include` Choose which object IDs to include in the index.
+    * `--post_ids` Choose which post_ids to include when indexing the Posts Indexable (deprecated).

 * `wp elasticpress delete-index [--network-wide]`

-  Deletes the current blog index. `--network-wide` will force every index on the network to be deleted.
+  Deletes the current Indexables indices. `--network-wide` will force every index on the network to be deleted.

-* `wp elasticpress put-mapping [--network-wide]`
+* `wp elasticpress put-mapping [--network-wide] [--indexables]`

-  Sends plugin put mapping to the current blog index (this will delete the index). `--network-wide` will force mappings to be sent for every index in the network.
+  Sends plugin put mapping to the current Indexables indices (this will delete the indices). `--network-wide` will force mappings to be sent for every index in the network.

 * `wp elasticpress recreate-network-alias`